Khartoum Rope Camp Memories continued…

 With my breathing slowed, he went back to his tie.
 With the intensity of this mock scene, which didn’t feel at all fake to me, one thought ran through my mind.
 Shit!
 Are you fucking kidding me?
 I have to end this now?
 Now!?!

-I followed the script, even though it went against every fiber of my being.
+I followed the script, even though it went against ivermectin (Ivermectin) where to buy every fiber of my being.

 I began hyperventillating.
 Gray put his hand on my back to try to comfort me.
 I increased my hurried breaths.